 Pro Tip: Potato salad takes some time to make, and it is always better when it has been refrigerated overnight.
 So, whenever you find yourself making potato salad, make a big batch so you can serve it as a side dish for several upcoming meals!

 Now, don’t cringe.
 They’re not as bad as they seem, especially when you’re an exhausted home cook trying to get dinner on the table!

 I am a pro at elevating boxed instant mashed potatoes.
-Simply follow the directions on the box but substitute half and half for the milk.
+Follow the directions on the box, but substitute half and half for the milk.
 Don’t have half and half?
-Simply use milk to make plain mashed potatoes.
+Use milk to make plain mashed potatoes.

 Then, when they are done, add more creamy richness with additional butter, cream cheese, or sour cream!